 When should I tell you I would like to apply for a Fellowship?

 As soon as possible, please!
 There are a number of steps we will need to go through to approve your application and help that we would like to give you.
-We advise you to contact us at least a month before the funder's deadline and earlier in cases where the funder operates a quota per university (e.g. STFC Rutherford Fellowship).
+We advise you to contact us at least two months before the funder's deadline and earlier in cases where the funder operates a quota per university (e.g. STFC Rutherford Fellowship).
 Email grants [at] physics [dot] ox [dot] ac [dot] uk (grants (at) physics.ox.ac.uk) identifying the scheme to which you want to apply and anyone in Physics with whom you have already been in contact.

 Will I be able to apply for internal funding?